home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 PTZ left, right, up and down will continually move the camera in the respective position until the PTZ stop is called or the hardware limit is reached.

-`Guard set current position` will set the current position as the new guard position.
+"Guard set current position" will set the current position as the new guard position.

 ## Select entities